NyteshadeXT/PF2e-Core-Vault/4-Campaign/Age of Worms/A Gathering of Winds.md

 Intrigued by the naturally red waters of this lake, the Wind Dukes decided to place a pair of unusual undead guardians within this area to prevent unwanted intrusions into the tomb via the river.
 These two guardians remain here still—a pair of blood amniotes.
 Huge clots of animate blood, these ooze-like undead monstrosities are mindless guardians that react with violence to anything that enters this area.
 The blood amniotes have amorphous bodies, and can move around these tunnels with ease and without penalty.
 Driven by an inescapable craving for blood, they slither out of this area if they notice anyone in the river to the south.
 Although they do not pursue food underwater, they can climb along walls with shocking ease and thus pursue victims anywhere in the tomb.

-The blood amniotes often travel downriver to feed in the underdark, and have wiped out entire kuo-toa caravans in the past.
+The blood amniotes often travel downriver to feed in the [[Umbral Deeps]], and have wiped out entire kuo-toa caravans in the past.
 Ancient commands from long-dead Wind Dukes ensure the undead return to this area before long, however.

 At the start of the encounter, place the following foes on the map:
  - 2: [[blood-amniote|Blood Amniote]]